Chinese Mainland Reports 2,641 New Local Confirmed COVID-19 Cases - UrduPoint

 Chinese Mainland Reports 2,641 New Local Confirmed COVID-19 Cases

 BEIJING, Nov.
-23 (UrduPoint / Pakistan Point News - 23rd Nov, 2022 ) --:The Chinese mainland on Tuesday reported 2,641 locally transmitted confirmed COVID-19 cases, the National Health Commission said Wednesday.
+27 (UrduPoint / Pakistan Point News - 27th Nov, 2022 ) --::The Chinese mainland on Saturday reported 2,641 locally transmitted confirmed COVID-19 cases, the National Health Commission said Wednesday

 Related Topics